-The initial term of the BaseCamp Agreement continues until the later of January 2024 and the date when all services under all work orders have been completed.
-We may terminate the BaseCamp Agreement in our discretion at any time by giving 90 days' prior written notice to BaseCamp.
+The initial term of the BaseCamp Agreement continues until the later of January 2024 and the date when all services under all work orders have been completed and the BaseCamp Agreement expired on January 1, 2024.

 Employment Agreements

 We have entered into employment agreements with our executive officers.
 For more information regarding the agreements with our named executive officers, see "Executive Compensation-Employment Agreements."